 A travel system is a system that includes infant car seat and stroller – buying one is more affordable than buying an infant car seat and stroller separately.
 It also helps avoid hassle – when you purchase a travel system, you know the car seat and the stroller will fit together.
 Buying separately doesn’t guarantee this.

 Of course, travel systems are convenient in other ways too.
 First, consider the convenience of comfort!
-Comfort assures that your infant will continue to nap as you transport them from the car to the house (or in-laws or doctor’s office).
+Comfort assures that your infant will continue to nap as you transport them from the car to the stroller (and vice versa).
 We love our children, but sometimes we love them the most when they’re fast asleep!

 The travel system also allows you to protect your baby from nature’s elements – rain, snow, and freezing temperatures (or even scorching heat).
 You can keep your baby snug and comfortable by placing them directly from the car into the covered stroller, allowing you to get from point A to point B effortlessly.
 Lugging around a heavy car seat might be good for your biceps, but it does your child no favors (it doesn’t help your sanity, either).